Configure your OpenSearch

 OpenSearch will display the various entries ingested by IDEA as well as all the relevant metadata.
 You can use these metadata as filters to narrow your research to specific key elements.

-It's now time to Create your own analytics visualizations.
+It's now time to [create-your-own-analytics-visualizations](https://docs.idea-hpc.com/best-practices/analytics/opensearch/create-your-own-analytics-visualizations "mention").

 Access to OpenSearch is restricted to the IP you have specified during the installation.
 If your IP change for any reason, you won't be able to access the analytics dashboard and will get the following error message: